freedomsponsors/fsstatic2/README.md

 runserver
 ```

-The pages generated in the `dist` folder look for javascript files in the src folder, so you should be able to have a fast save/refresh development cicle when dealing with javascript and AngularJS.
+When you use `devbuild`, the pages generated in the `dist` folder look for javascript files in the src folder, so you should be able to have a fast save/refresh cicle when dealing with javascript and AngularJS.

 ## Next steps: